KCL-BMEIS/OOP/week2A.md

 --

 .explain-bottom[
-Have a go at writing a function to:
+Exercise: add a function to your code to:
 - identify the longest fragment from the list
 - remove it from the list
 - return the fragment as a string